Ar-zz-duboy/Arduboy/README.md

 Please use the `stable` branch for the current stable build.

-## About
+## About the Aruboy Library

-This library provides Arduboy's  core functionality.
+This an open-source library providing function to an Arduboy.

 ## Using the Library